 - Similarly, cut the third slice in half.
 Spread the cream on the half portion and sandwich the other half portion without cream.
 Cut into squares.

-- Dip all the square cake slices into raspberry jelly one at a time.
+- Dip the square cake slices into raspberry jelly one at a time.
+Then coat with the coconut by tossing it in a bowl.

-- Keep these cakes in the fridge until you serve them.
+- Chill lamingtons until you serve them.

 Video